MileHacker Logo

 Climate-Appropriate Clothing

 Dry Season (Feb-Aug): Choose lightweight, fabrics that breathe like cotton or linen.
-Pack loose-fitting T-shirts, sleeveless shirts, shorts, skirts, light dresses.
+Pack loose-fitting T-shirts, sleeveless shirts, shorts, skirts, airy dresses.
 A light long-sleeved shirt or Scarf offers Sun protection and modesty for religious sites.
 Include Swimwear for beaches.

 Cultural & Activity Attire